-Blake Shelton, Gwen Stefani & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors
+Blake Shelton, Gwen Stefani, & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors

 “[Gwen Stefani] will be in the dog house.”

-As for those rumors that Adam and Blake are headed for the exit door on The Voice, the coaches recently talked about the topic, reported Yahoo.
+As for those rumors that Adam and Blake are headed for the exit door on The Voice, the coaches recently talked about the topic, reported Yahoo Music.

 Even though Shelton and Levine have declared themselves to be “rusty old men,” they’ve become mainstays on The Voice.
 But Adam rejected naming a replacement to keep his chair warm.